ibab/tensorflow-wavenet/README.md

 In addition, the `ffmpeg` binary needs to be available on the command line.
 It is needed by the TensorFlow ffmpeg contrib package that is used to decode the audio files.

+You will need `scipy` if you want to have the result as a wavfile directly from command line.

 ## Training the network

 The [VCTK corpus](http://homepages.inf.ed.ac.uk/jyamagis/page3/page58/page58.html) is currently used.